zcahamo/zcahrmo.github.io/index.md

   }
 </style>

 Currently just trying to set this site up.
-Please note that even if the maths looks pretty ^u^, it might be complete rubbish.
+Please note that even if the maths looks pretty ^u^, it may well be wrong

 <table style="border:none">
 <tr><td style="text-align:center"><a href="/34">MATH0034</a><br></td></tr>